 Self-funded fellows are welcome, depending on the availability of the spaces at Hasegawa Lab — we usually have 2-3 research fellows.
 We will support you to get your own funding in order to join the Lab.

-- Eligibility: MD, PhD, or MD/PhD with knowledge, experience, and expertise in any of areas including (but not limited to) epidemiology, statistics, computational biology, bioinformatics, immunology, microbiology, emergency medicine, and other clinical fields.
+- Eligibility: MD, PhD, or MD/PhD with basic knowledge, experience, and expertise in any of areas including (but not limited to) epidemiology, statistics, computational biology, bioinformatics, immunology, microbiology, medicine, and other clinical fields.

 Nationality: While this position encompasses the Japan-EMNet Research Fellowship, we welcome highly-motivated fellows regardless of nationality.

 Duration: >=2 years.
 We are not seeking visitors, visiting scholars, fellows, or students who can stay only for a short period (such as one semester) unless one has advanced research skills and experiences.

 Candidates with funding support of >=55,300 USD/year are highly considered and have a higher chance of acceptance (please send us a proof of funding support).